 Margaret Sefton – Hector Fellow Axel Meyer

-In the first project the young researcher investigates the regulatory basis of coloration in several species of cichlids.
-Using next-generation sequencing technologies, Margaret Sefton will search for genes that might cause the differences between various cichlid species and characteristics that differ between males and females.
+In the first project the regulatory basis of coloration in several species of cichlids is investigated.
+Using next-generation sequencing technologies, it will be searched for genes that might cause the differences between various cichlid species and characteristics that differ between males and females.
 One of the main research questions concerns the relative roles of structural changes (the emergence of new genes) and regulatory changes (existing genes used in a new developmental context) during the process of divergence.